two-trick-pony-NL/PhotoScavenger/README.md

 # Photo Scavenger
 This is the repo for the React Native apps that support my Photo Scavenger app.
 From react it should be possible to compile both iOS and Android apps.

+Here is the project page: https://photoscavenger.petervandoorn.com

 Here is a in-game clip of the basic idea: <br>